Svet-00/software-design/Yegor_Bugayenko_-_Innopolis.md

  Being installed on a test server (see Annex A), the software must respond in less than 20mss on any request from UC1-UC7.

+# L3 - Rational Unified Process vs. Agile
+## Qualities of Good Design
+- It must be simple
+- It must not repeat itself
+- It must be modular